-“Undulating hills, relative seclusion and luxurious architecture have Los Altos Hills topping the charts of desired Bay Area addresses”.
+“Undulating hills, relative seclusion, and luxurious architecture have Los Altos Hills topping the charts of desired Bay Area addresses”.

 Unlike many other cities in the Bay Area, Los Altos Hills is a neighborhood unto itself.
 It has long held a top spot among the most desirable neighborhoods in the Bay Area, all while staying loyal to its ambition to remain a rural sanctuary among a valley of encroaching urbanism.

-Los Altos Hills counts among its residents many of the Silicon Valley’s ambitious entrepreneurs, including Russian venture capitalist, Yuri Milner.
+Los Altos Hills counts among its residents many of Silicon Valley’s ambitious entrepreneurs, including Russian venture capitalist, Yuri Milner.
 For those looking for a central locale offering unparalleled privacy and exclusive luxury, Los Altos Hills is their dream address.

 - Rare agricultural-residential atmosphere